expressjs/basic-auth-connect/README.md

 # basic-auth-connect

 Connect's Basic Auth middleware in its own module.

+## :warning: IMPORTANT :warning:

-This module is considered deprecated.
+**This module is deprecated**

 You should instead create your own middleware with [basic-auth](https://github.com/visionmedia/node-basic-auth).

 ## API